Henry B. Walthall

 Henry Brazeale Walthall (March 16, 1878 – June 17, 1936) was an American stage and film actor.
 He appeared as the Little Colonel in D. W. Griffith's The Birth of a Nation (1915).

 Early life

 Henry B. Walthall was born March 16, 1878 on a cotton plantation owned by his father in Shelby County, Alabama.
-His father had been a captain in the Confederate States Army.
+His father Junius Leigh Walthall had been a captain in the Confederate States Army.
+His sister, Anna Mae Walthall (1894–1950) had a film career in the 1920s.

 In 1898, during the Spanish–American War, he enlisted in the First Alabama Regiment.
 He contracted malaria while in camp in Jacksonville, Florida, and the war ended before he had recovered.
 He served 11 months, and when his regiment was discharged he returned home.
 Then, with $100, he left for New York to make his career on the stage.
 He played small parts with the Murray Hill Theater stock company.
 Later he became affiliated with the American Theater stock company and soon afterward joined the Providence, Rhode Island, stock company.